 Chugach State Park is home to a variety of wildlife, including large mammals like moose and black and brown bears and smaller mammals such as lynx, wolverines, and wolves, which park visitors have the potential of encountering.
 Negative encounters with wildlife are rare and most are the result of people getting too close to a wild animal either by accident or design.
+At least half of the 12 people injured or killed by bears in Chugach State Park since its establishment were within 100 yards of salmon spawning streams.
+Salmon-spawning streams represent a minute portion of the entire park; however, the odds of surprising a brown bear near a salmon-spawning stream are relatively high.

 The Seward Highway and railroad right-of-way along Turnagain Arm can present a variety of hazards to park visitors.
-Especially dangerous is the close proximity of visitors, using trailheads and pullouts along the road for access and sightseeing, to the fast moving traffic that is traversing this major transportation corridor.
+Especially dangerous is the close proximity of visitors, using trailheads and pullouts along the road for access and sightseeing, to the fast-moving traffic that is traversing this major transportation corridor.
 A number of pullouts and scenic overlooks are physically separated from the waterfront by the railroad tracks which results in the risky behavior of visitors trespassing across the tracks to gain access to the water's edge.